JetBrains/teamcity-documentation/topics/subversion.md

 <td>

 If the option is selected, then TeamCity always runs the `svn revert` command before updating sources; that is, it will revert all changes in versioned files located in the checkout directory.
 When the option is disabled and local modifications are detected during the update process, TeamCity runs the `svn revert` after the update.
-TeamCity does not delete non\-versioned files in the working directory during the revert.
-For deleting non\-versioned files, consider using [Swabra](build-files-cleaner-swabra.md).
+TeamCity does not delete non-versioned files in the working directory during the revert.
+For deleting non-versioned files, consider using [Swabra](build-files-cleaner-swabra.md).

 </td></tr></table>